aws-samples/aws-refactoring-to-serverless/implementation/extract-send-message/README.md

 ## Verify

 Login to your AWS console and navigate to Amazon SQS.
 You should see 2 Queues.

+![](pizzaQueue.png)

 Inspect the message on each Queue using 'Poll Messages'

-![](pizzaQueue.png)
 ![](message-send.png)

 ## Cleanup

-To avoid unexpected charges to your account, make sure you clean up your CDK stacks.
+To avoid unexpected charges to your account, make sure you terminate the resources created using CDK stacks.

 ```
 cdk destroy --all